Places to Visit in Bhutan

 Trashigang also called the jewel of the East lies in an eastern valley just above Dangmi chu River.
 It is the largest district in Bhutan and lies at 1100m above sea level.

 25.Merak and Sakteng Village:

-Gomkora or Gomphu Kora lies in the hear of Eastern Bhutan under Trshigang District.
+Gomkora or Gomphu Kora lies in the heart of Eastern Bhutan under Trashigang District.
 Gomphu means “Meditation Cave” and Kora means “Circumambulation”.
 The name is derived from a cave formed out of a rock-face next to a temple that has been built as a tribute to this sacred site.
-The biggest attraction of Gomphu Kora is the circumambulation.
-Yearly Gomphu Kora Festival Tour in Bhutan is being organized here.
+The biggest attraction of Gomphu Kora is circumambulation.
+The yearly Gomphu Kora Festival Tour in Bhutan is being organized here.

 Chogyel MInjur Tenpa builds the mighty fortress in 1659.
 The dzong is located atop of ridge with a cliff on 3 sides overlooking the two major rivers of Trashingang Drangme Chu and Gamri Chu.
 According to legend, the sight of the Dzong scared the Tibetan army which retreated while remarking that the Dzong was a “Sky Dzong and was not on the ground”.